-VLF hasn’t released any additional details but expect the Force 1 V10 Roadster to feature the same mechanical package as the coupe.
-That means an 8.4-liter V-10 mounted up front and delivering 745 horsepower and 638 pound-feet of torque to the rear wheels.
-As for the transmission, buyers should have the choice of a 6-speed manual or 6-speed, paddle-shifted automatic.
+The Force 1 V10 Roadster features the same mechanical package as the coupe.
+This means an 8.4-liter V-10 mounted up front and delivering 745 horsepower and 638 pound-feet of torque to the rear wheels.
+Buyers can choose between a 6-speed manual or 6-speed automatic with paddle shifters for the transmission.

 Performance estimates include a 0-60 mph time of 3.0 seconds or less and a top speed in excess of 200 mph, though it's not stated with which transmission these figures were achieved.